Tiandeos/Med-Tracker/README.md

+# Med Tracker

-A basic Medication Tracking application writen in rust/iced library.
+A basic Medication Tracking application for desktops writen in rust/iced library.

-Currently work in progress not usable!
+*Currently work in progress and not usable.*!